Team-Tea-Time/laravel-filer/readme.md

 $article->attach('uploads/event2015.pdf', '', "Event 2015 Guide", "The complete guide for this year's event.")
 ```

-Depending on what you pass to this method, the item you're attaching will be stored as either a `LocalFile` or a `URL`.
+Depending on what you pass to this method, the item will be stored as either a `TeamTeaTime\Filer\LocalFile` or a `TeamTeaTime\Filer\URL`.
 You can later call on attachments via the `attachments` relationship.
 Examples are provided below.

 ### Displaying a list of attachments in a view